backstage/backstage/.changeset/afraid-radios-boil.md

 '@backstage/plugin-catalog-backend-module-msgraph': patch
 ---

-Fixed bug in MicrosoftGraphEntityProvider ignores userExpand and groupExpand configuration parameters
+Fixed a bug in the `MicrosoftGraphEntityProvider` that ignored the `userExpand` and `groupExpand` configuration parameters